FERPA & SOPIPA Data Masking

 As enforced under 20 U.S. Code § 1232g and defined under 34 CFR § 99.3, PII includes, but is not limited to:

-The Re-ID Risk Scoring wizard included in IRI's static data masking software exploits peer-reviewed algorithms to determine and measure the risk of re-identification based on the distinction and separation attributes of one or more quasi-identifiers in a student record.
+The Re-ID Risk Scoring wizard included in the IRI FieldShield static data masking tool uses peer-reviewed algorithms to determine and measure the risk of re-identification based on the distinction and separation attributes of one or more quasi-identifiers (demographic data) in a student record.
 So long as the data set is in a flat file (e.g., CSV) or JDBC-connected data source (e.g., SQL Server table), it will work.

 These capabilities can also help data recipients and other authorized third parties comply with the Protection of Pupil Rights Amendment (PPRA) and the Student Privacy provisions (Section 1061) of the No Child Left Behind Act.
 Those data users can leverage the risk determination report results to further generalize (anonymize) the riskier quasi-idenifiers in ways that retain the utility of that data.